-The region of ‘Apulia’ as it is known in English is ‘Puglia’ in Italian.
+The region of ‘Apulia’ as it is known in English is ‘Puglia’ in Italian and ‘Les Pouilles’ in French.
 A little more rural than some other parts of Italy, Puglia is most famous for its unique cuisine (which is very vegetarian focused), as well as its olive oil production.
 Indeed, Puglia produces up to 40% of Italy’s annual olive production output.

 In times gone by, the region was particularly popular among domestic tourists (i.e. Italians).
 However, over recent years, and particularly thanks to the rise of social media platforms such as Instagram, the region has become better-known to the international market.
 As a result, tourism is also one of the biggest industries in Apulia today.

 If you’re looking for even more inspiration about the boot-shaped country, then be sure to check out our best travel quotes about Italy.
 And if you need to know more information before heading to the South of Europe, check out our top Italy travel tips.

 Where is Puglia located?

 Puglia can be found in the very south of Italy in what is the ‘heel’ of the boot-shaped country.
 Thanks to its stunning Baroque architecture (particularly in the city of Lecce), Puglia is often referred to as the “Florence of the South”.

 One of the most charming aspects of Puglia is its many adorable towns, villages, and cities.
 Travel through the region for any amount of time, and you’ll soon discover that there are a plethora of towns in Puglia to discover.

 From windswept coastal cities to fortified medieval towns, many of the settlements in Puglia share similarities.
 For example, most towns have a ‘centro storico’ (largely pedestrianised medieval city centre), several grand churches, and a main piazza (town square).